API-Labels/etiketo/README.md

 }
 ```

-API label documents are JSON objects containing a `labels` and/or a `links` member.
+Etiketo documents are JSON objects containing a `labels` and/or a `links` member.

 ## API Labels: Value Labels

-In an API label document, the `labels` member is an object that contains all the value labels as members.
+In an Etiketo document, the `labels` member is an object that contains all the value labels as members.
 Each member in the `labels` object constitutes an API value label.
 Value labels are either strings or sets of strings.

 Any member of the `labels` object that is neither a string nor a set of strings MUST be ignored and does not constitute an API value label.